Will Benson Preview, Player Props: Reds vs. Guardians

 Guardians Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in the league.
+- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians have a 3.95 team ERA that ranks seventh among all league pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.99).

-- Guardians pitchers combine to surrender 165 home runs (1.1 per game), the fewest in baseball.
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (170 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.